XFox111/MuiCharts/README.md

 > 🚧 WIP

 ## Docker
-Use sample `docker-compose.yml` file to deploy the project on one server using Nginx
+Use sample `docker-compose.yml` to see how to deploy project using Docker

 ## GitHub Actions
 Path: `.github/workflows`